...

 A botanical garden is a scientifically organized collection of living plants grown for education, research, conservation, and public enjoyment.
 It’s not just a park or a pretty garden — it’s like a living museum of the plant world.

 A great question, and a great definition, but unfortunately not one that we have necessarily followed in this post.
-We are giving you a collection of our favorite gardens, some of which according to the definition are not botanical.
+We are giving you a collection of our favorite gardens, some of which, by definition, are not botanical.
 However, one of them may be the most beautiful garden in the world.
 Please guess, and let us know, which one you believe we are referencing.

 Key Features